 Yumthang: What to expect in different seasons?

 Yumthang valley is different in different seasons.
-Although the best time to visit would be during visit Yumthang valley in April and May, here is what you can expect at Yumthang valley at a different time of the year.
+Although the best time to visit would be during April and May, here is what you can expect at Yumthang at a different time of the year.

 Winters in Sikkim start around November up till February.
 It is a great time to witness the winter wonderland at Yumthang valley in December.

 Although you won’t be able to see any flowers in Yumthang valley in November till March-end, the place is still a must-visit.

-Also, Yumthang Valley is usually closed during peak winter due to heavy snowfall.
+Also, the Valley is usually closed during peak winter due to heavy snowfall.

 The best time to visit Yumthang valley is between March and June.
-Yumthang valley in April is pure bliss.
 It is here when the rhododendrons start blooming.
 The flowering can be seen up till May in Yumthang valley.

-If you are visit Yumthang valley during the rainy season (July- September), expect muddy roads and roadblocks at some places.
-I would suggest you to avoid it during the rainy season
+If you visit the valley during the rainy season (July- September), expect muddy roads and roadblocks at some places.
+I would suggest you avoid it during the rainy season.

 Although flowering season adds to the beauty of the whole valley, Yumthang valley is worth a visit no matter when you are going.

 Safety & Travel Tips for First Time Visitors to Yumthang Valley